anatsutskiridze-afk/Community-Led-Growth-Research/PLAYBOOK.md

 **Mac Reddin** argues that the best sellers lean away from spreadsheets and input-driven models toward human and relationship models.
-He says this is harder to manage and less predictable — but that's the point.
+He says this is harder to manage and less predictable, but that's the point.

-**Mac Reddin** (in a different post, contradicting himself slightly) also argues that warm intros need systems and training to scale — that without a formal system, 55% of sales leaders fail to capture referral pipeline.
+**Mac Reddin** (in a different post, contradicting himself slightly) also argues that warm intros need systems and training to scale, that without a formal system, 55% of sales leaders fail to capture referral pipeline.

 **My take:** This is actually the same person disagreeing with himself, which is worth noting.
 The resolution is: relationships are the strategy, but systems are the execution layer.
 You need both.
 Pure relationship-selling doesn't scale.
 Pure systems-selling doesn't convert.
-The playbook above tries to encode this — systematize the ask, keep the relationship human.
+The playbook above tries to encode the following- systematize the ask, keep the relationship human.

 ---

 ### 3. Community as growth channel vs community as product

-**Patrick Woods and the Orbit Model** treat community as a growth channel — something that feeds your pipeline, reduces churn, and amplifies your brand.
+**Patrick Woods and the Orbit Model** treat community as a growth channel, something that feeds your pipeline, reduces churn, and amplifies your brand.
 The community serves the business.